Santo Domingo Metro: Rolling stock

 The French firm Alstom supplied a total of 19 Alstom Metropolis 9000 three-car trainsets (57 cars) from its factories in Belgium, France and Spain in a contract worth 92.5 million euros.
 The cars are almost identical to the 9000 series on the Barcelona Metro except for the livery.
 In January 2011, an order was announced for a further 15 Alstom trainsets for Line 2, but in the end, the order was changed in 2015 to only 6 trainsets, which have been delivered in 2018/2019.
 In August 2021, another order of 24 more three-car trainsets has been signed between OPRET and Alstom, delivery started in July 2023.
 In January 2023, an order was announced for the supply of a further 10 three-car Alstom Metropolis trainsets.
 Once delivered, the total number of trainsets in the fleet will be brought to 64.
+Eight more Metropolis trainsets were ordered in April 2024, bringing the total number of trainsets further up to 72.

 The first train was shipped from Barcelona in December 2007 and arrived on January 3, 2008.
 The standard gauge units have air-conditioning, CCTV, and passenger information and can accommodate 617 passengers per trainset.
 The trains initially consist of three cars, but all stations are being built to accommodate six-car trains in anticipation of expected future ridership demand.
 The first trains with six carriages (through double traction of three-car units) are expected to start operating in July 2025 and will be gradually integrated into the system.

 Unlike many rapid transit systems, Santo Domingo Metro trains do not collect power from a third rail, as trainsets collect their power from an overhead line system.